Maternally Inherited Leigh Syndrome and NARP Syndrome

 Mitochondrial disorders are characterized by mutations affecting the parts of the cell that release energy (mitochondria).
 Mitochondrial diseases often hamper the ability of affected cells to break down food and oxygen and produce energy.
 In most mitochondrial disorders, abnormally high numbers of defective mitochondria are present in the cells of the body.
 Mitochondrial diseases often affect more than one organ system of the body.
 NARP syndrome was first identified in the medical literature in 1990.
 Leigh syndrome was first reported in the medical literature in 1951.

-Organizations related to Maternally Inherited Leigh Syndrome and NARP Syndrome
+Maternally Inherited Leigh Syndrome and NARP Syndrome Resources

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.